 The independent living movement started out as a moral imperative rather than a social service model.
 The purpose of this movement was—and remains—to provide a philosophy of consumer control, peer support, self-help and self-determination, equal access, and individual and system advocacy,

-CILs were established in the early 1970s when Ed Roberts and other students with disabilities from the University of California at Berkeley, along with disability advocates led by Judy Heumann, demanded control over their lives and full access in their communities.
-Due to these efforts, Ed Roberts was a pioneer in the independent living movement and was known internationally as the “Father of Independent Living.”
+Centers for Independent Living were established in the early 1970s by Ed Roberts, who contracted polio at the age of 14 and was paralyzed.
+Roberts was the first person with severe disabilities to attend the University of California, Berkeley.
+He and other disability advocates demanded control over their lives and full access in their communities, and through these efforts, Roberts became a pioneer in the independent living movement known as the “Father of Independent Living.”

-Before CILs, advocacy and services for people with disabilities were often non-existent or extremely fragmented.
-The development and expansion of CILs and the Independent Living Movement has been significantly influenced by a social and civil rights movement that viewed the continuation of discrimination, patronizing, and unjust treatment of people with disabilities as intolerable.
+Before Centers for Independent Living existed, services and advocacy for people with disabilities were often non-existent or extremely fragmented.
+The development and expansion of Centers for Independent Living and the independent living movement were significantly influenced by social and civil rights movements that view discrimination, patronization, and unjust treatment of people with disabilities as intolerable.

-The empowerment of people with disabilities has evolved significantly during the past 30 years.
-CILs have played the leading role in the revolution of disability rights and the Independent Living Movement.
-CILs are the primary service providers of systems advocacy and promote the independent living philosophy of consumer choice.
+The empowerment of people with disabilities has evolved significantly in the past 30 years.
+Centers for Independent Living have played a leading role in the revolution of disability rights and the independent living movement.
+Centers for Independent Living, which recieve funding from the state to provide indepentent living services, are also the primary service providers of systems advocacy, and promote the independent living philosophy of consumer-driven change.

 As a non-profit, we rely on fundraising and donors to help us provide the highest quality supports and services.
 Please visit our donate page for more information.